 - A. The County and Town share land around the intersection of Route 15 and Interstate 66, and Old Carolina Road.
 Working with County planners and the developers of the adjoining property, a unified design for this area can be developed.
 This will spare area residents the undesirable effects of uncoordinated and unsupervised strip development.
 Development of this unified design is currently ongoing. - B. Coordinate land use and associated traffic impacts of all developments within one mile of the town limits as well as broader Haymarket with Prince William County and VDOT.
-The Town is currently working with the County Supervisors and the County Planning Department staff to provide input to the planned development within the one-mile planning area.
+The Town is currently working with the County Supe Packet Pg.
+101 a n d t h e t y

+75 to the planned development within the one-mile planning area.